Annastacia-dev/cinemagic/README.md

 Latest Movies
 They Show the latest movies.

+By Default the Popular Movies page is displayed.
+Click on the Top Rated  or Latest  to view the movies in those categories.
+Cinemagic  displays a carousel of movies playing in cinema.

 # FEATURES
 - Users can view the most popular movies.
 - Users can view the top rated movies.